icochico/advent-of-code-2018/README.md

 # advent-of-code-2018
-2018 Advent of Code in Rust
+Solutions for the 2018 Advent of Code in Rust